Clear Channel: Swap Exposure for Royalties

 ULABY: Concert ticket sales, CD sales, visits to your Web page.
 But indie musicians are not the only ones who must sometimes choose between royalties and exposure in a fast-changing digital marketplace, says David Oxenford.

-Mr. DAVID OXENFORD (Attorney): You know, it's not a different standard than signed musicians.
+DAVID OXENFORD: You know, it's not a different standard than signed musicians.

 ULABY: Oxenford is a partner in a firm specializing in broadcast law.
 He says it's common now for major label artists to waive royalties in order to promote their songs.